microsoft/code-push-server/cli/README.md

 ### Disabled parameter

 This is the same parameter as the one described in the [above section](#disabled-parameter), and simply allows you to update whether the release should be disabled or not.
 Note that `--disabled` and `--disabled true` are equivalent, but the absence of this flag is not equivalent to `--disabled false`.
-Therefore, if the paremeter is ommitted, no change will be made to the value of the target release's disabled property.
-You need to set this to `--disabled false` to explicity make a release acquirable if it was previously disabled.
+Therefore, if the parameter is ommitted, no change will be made to the value of the target release's disabled property.
+You need to set this to `--disabled false` to explicitly make a release acquirable if it was previously disabled.

 ### Rollout parameter